 The Sundance Film Festival is around the corner, and while this year it’ll be mostly digital — with a limited number of festivalgoers actually in Park City, Utah — the fact that it’s happening at all is cause for optimism.
 Especially since the virtual screenings mean that anyone around the US can watch the films, instead of hearing about them from afar.
 The program has no lack of movies that explore psychological strain, often due to social isolation — an intensely relatable theme, given the year we’ve had.

 In some films, this theme of confinement is at the forefront.
 Iuli Gerbase’s drama The Pink Cloud takes it quite literally.
 For one man and woman, a one-night stand abruptly becomes a lasting commitment after a toxic cloud descends upon the world, imprisoning everyone indoors.
 What is left of our freedom if our mobility is curtailed, and not for months but years?
 Can virtual reality replace our normal sensory experiences?
 Gerbase’s microcosmic lens is a stress test that unfolds at its own unhurried yet ruthless pace.
 A similar existential crisis haunts Jane Schoenbrun’s We’re All Going to the World’s Fair, about a willful teenager who escapes boredom by participating in an online horror challenge.
-Its retro-Blair Witch-y horror centers on whether Anna is just trying to scare herself and others or is in fact psychologically caving in.
+Its retro-Blair Witch-y horror centers on whether Casey is just trying to scare herself and others or is in fact psychologically caving in.

 Both those movies heavily feature technology, though mostly of the homey and low-key kind (with some appearances by VR equipment).
 Many other titles at the festival delve further into themes of mediated reality and simulation.
 Natalia Almada’s documentary Users poses a similar question to The Pink Cloud about simulation versus embodied experience.
 Told through the lens of a mother worried over how all-pervasive tech will affect her young child’s growth, it explores various facets of modernity — not just in our interactions with the tech itself, but in the infrastructure of labor that creates the tech.
 Rodney Ascher’s A Glitch in the Matrix examines the idea that our world is nothing but a simulation, and how it has plagued humans pretty much since the birth of civilization.
 And Carrey Williams’s R#J, which adapts Romeo and Juliet in the modern day through social media, is another opportunity to reflect how our tools inform how we tell stories.